iafan/Config-Neat/README.md

     foo    Hello, World!

 Note that hashes in Perl do not guarantee the correct order, so blocks may have individual parameters shuffled randomly.
-In order to specify a desired order, you can provide a reference to an ordered list of key names in the `sort` option:
+To sort the keys, you can provide a reference to an ordered list of key names in the `sort` option:

     ...